Levels / FAQ's

 About the "Level" rating system we employ:

-As of 2013, All of our tours throughout are rated on a scale of 1-5.
+All of our tours throughout are rated on a scale of 1-5.
 The system is simple, and not region specific but instead the ratings are based on all of our tours across the board.
 So, a level 2 in Czech corresponds to a level 2 in Alsace France.
 A rating of 1 is easiest and 5 is most challenging.

 We do not use a scientific formula to arrive at the rating number for a tour and sometimes we often rate a tour as 1-2 or 2-3 which indicates it is slight more challenging than the lower number but not so hard as the higher number.
 We arrive at these ratings based purely on our experience and the experience of our local guides who help us develop our routes.
 Two main factors are considered: